PinedaTec-EU/RabbitMQSphere/.docs/SendMessageToExchange.md

 "variables": {
   "InvoiceNumber": { "type": "sequence", "start": 1000, "padding": 4 },
   "BatchSequence": { "type": "sequence", "start": 5000, "step": 10 },
-  "FixedTenant": { "type": "fixed", "value": "GMV-ITS" }
+  "FixedTenant": { "type": "fixed", "value": "sample-tenant" }
 }
 ```

-For the first few payloads you would get `InvoiceNumber = 1000, 1001, 1002...` and `BatchSequence = 5000, 5010, 5020...`, aligning with the global `context.index`. `FixedTenant` always resolves to `GMV-ITS`.
+For the first few payloads you would get `InvoiceNumber = 1000, 1001, 1002...` and `BatchSequence = 5000, 5010, 5020...`, aligning with the global `context.index`. `FixedTenant` always resolves to `sample-tenant`.

 ### Payload configuration (`payloads` array)
 Each entry inside `payloads` controls how a template is rendered, duplicated, and routed.

-- String entry: `"payloads": ["payloads/TapEvent.json"]` — shorthand for an object with `count: 1` and only global variables/exports applied.
+- String entry: `"payloads": ["payloads/TagEvent.json"]` — shorthand for an object with `count: 1` and only global variables/exports applied.
 - Object entry: full control over duplication, variables, and routing overrides.

 Payload object properties: